COD Diversity Initiatives

 Designed for all female students at College of DuPage to foster growth through healthy and positive relationships.
 We work to develop academic, social, personal and professional skills while engaging young women with encouraging and strategic workshops, directions and networking opportunities.

-The goal of the Latino Outreach Center is to recruit retain and transition Hispanic students beyond College of DuPage.
+The goal of Latino Student Initiatives is to recruit retain and transition Hispanic students beyond College of DuPage.
 Our focus is to be an extension of "la familia" here at College of DuPage while you pursue your education.
 However, we serve all students that walk through our door and provide a sense of community in a large institution.

 Student Activities provides a supportive, values-based environment that helps students get the most out of their College of DuPage experience as well as prepares them to be active leaders in a complex and ever-changing society.
 Our Student Life staff coordinates the college’s Living Leadership Program and helps students involved with clubs and organizations.

 Through meetings, events, and advocacy, the club will encourage socialization, offer growth and support, and foster academic excellence to the Black student body at COD.